 They specialize in building UAV devices (Unmanned Aerial Vehicle) and providing several other services, such as smart drones, virtual and augmented reality, among others.
 The company has offices in Australia, China, United States and Canada, Finland and Germany.

-One of their brands, Powervision Robot, is tasked with developing the UAV solutions, creating drones and even robots that are multi-purpose and serve the consumer market.
+Their subsidiary Powervision Robot is tasked with developing UAV solutions, drones and even robots that are multi-purpose and serve the consumer market.
 Their most popular device to date, the PowerEgg, was presented at CES 2016 to much fanfare.
 The aerial drone, which collapses into an egg-shaped sphere for easy storage, is billed by the company as “the most intuitive consumer drone” and is sold in North America, Europe, and China.

 Anatomy of a High-Tech Underwater Fishing Drone